Raynos/DOM-shim/README.md

 ## [More details on wiki!][29]

+## But why use the DOM-shim?

+Take a look at the [unit tests without the DOM-shim][2] on your browser of choice.
+And now take a look at the [unit tests with the DOM-shim][3].
+Now do it for some more browsers.

+As you can see browsers fail in different areas.
+The DOM-shim basically just normalizes everything for you.
+This means you can write code that works cross browser without worrying!

+> But jQuery/MooTools/Prototype/YUI/Extjs/etc/etc do that for me already!

+Yes and they offer you layers and abstraction on top of the DOM.
+Guess what happens when you do that?
+You get slow code.
+Code written with the DOM-shim is on average is about 10x faster then jQuery.

 ## But how do I use it?

 Just steal lib/DOM-shim.js and throw it through your minifier of choice.
 Note the entire DOM-shim depends on ES5-shim.